-For most people, an income will come from one source – a job.
-To increase that income you either have to do more hours at your current job, try to earn a promotion or look elsewhere for a higher paying job.
-There is an alternative, though.
-The most effective way to increase your revenue is to create multiple streams of income so you are not just reliant on one.
+For most people, an income will come from one main source – a job.
+To increase that income you either have to do more hours at your current job (and lose out on down time), try to earn a promotion (if there’s one is available) or look elsewhere for a higher paying job (easier said than done).
+If significantly increasing your main source of income is not an option then what else can you do?
+As well as finding ways to save money, the most effective thing you can do is to try to set up multiple streams of income.

 Multiple streams of income